01 of 12

 Get a Photo Op on Top of the Rock

 Top of the Rock is a first-rate sightseeing attraction in midtown Manhattan.
-Visitors can ogle great views of Manhattan from three observation decks on the top of famous 30 Rockefeller Plaza, a prime New York City address with a history that dates back to 1929.
-There are three observation decks, starting at the 67th floor.
+Visitors can ogle great views of Manhattan from three observation decks on the top of the famous 30 Rockefeller Plaza, a prime New York City address with a history that dates back to 1929.
+There are three observation decks, starting on the 67th floor.

 While you're here, explore at street level.
 Rockefeller Center itself is an NYC institution, covering many city blocks between 48th and 51st street, and fondly known in winter for its outdoor skating rink.
 Rockefeller Center is also home to NBC Studios (where you can take a Studio Tour) and Radio City Music Hall, another popular tourist spot.Continue to 8 of 12 below.